Yoric/Numendo-2019/talk.md

 --

-Or "If the proof is false, reject it."
+== "If the proof is false, reject it."

 ---